 The sub-advisor anticipates positive momentum for global economic growth, though various concerns in Europe, such as Greece's debt crisis, may drive further market volatility in the coming period.
-U.S. economic data continues to be stable, and the sub-advisor believes that the U.S. Federal Reserve Board will raise interest rates later in 2015.
+U.S. economic data continues to be stable, and the sub-advisor believes that the U.S. Federal Reserve Board will increase interest rates later in 2015.
 With the poor performance of commodities weighing on the Canadian economy, the BoC may decide to further cut interest rates in 2015.
 The sub-advisor believes that the market has anticipated such a move, and that bond prices reflect it, and so does not expect a significant market reaction.
-With the Portfolio's focus on shorter duration bonds, and exposure to provincial and corporate bonds, the sub-advisor believes that the Portfolio is well positioned for any increase in interest rates.
+While the Portfolio's mid-term focus makes it slightly vulnerable in the event of an interest rate increase, the sub-advisor believes that the Portfolio is well positioned relative to longer-term bonds, with good exposure to provincial and corporate bonds to provide some credit protection, should interest rates rise.